← Back to BlogProduct Guides

 The difference: Screen Time tells you how long.
 ParentalEdge tells you what.

-When Screen Time blocks something, it blocks silently.
+Not with Screen Time.
+When it blocks something, it blocks silently.
 Your child sees a restriction message.
 You see nothing.

 Screen Time's App Limits work like a budget: "1 hour of YouTube per day."
 When the hour runs out, YouTube stops — often mid-video.
 Your child asks for more time.
 You say no. Repeat daily.

-ParentalEdge uses time windows instead.
-YouTube works from 7–8pm.
+ParentalEdge has daily limits too, but adds time windows on top.
+YouTube works from 7-8pm.
 Games work after homework.
-Your child knows the schedule and stops asking, because there's nothing to negotiate.
+The daily limit caps total usage, while the schedule controls the flow.
+Your child knows the routine and stops asking — fewer arguments.

 During homework time, Screen Time's only option is Downtime — which blocks everything, including the educational apps your child actually needs.
-So you either leave the device open (and hope they don't get distracted) or lock it down completely (and they can't do their homework).
+So you either leave the device open (and hope they do not get distracted) or lock it down completely (and they cannot do their homework).

 ParentalEdge's Study Mode solves this.
-You set study hours — say 4pm to 6pm on weekdays — and during those hours, only the apps you've approved for studying are available.
+On your child's own device, you schedule study hours — say 4pm to 6pm on weekdays — and during those hours, only the apps you have approved for studying are available.
 Google Classroom, Khan Academy, dictionary apps, calculator — they all work.
-YouTube, Instagram, games, messaging — blocked until study time ends.
+YouTube, Instagram Reels, games, messaging — blocked until study time ends.
+On a shared family device, you can toggle Study Mode on and off as needed.

 Your child can sit down with their device and focus on homework without any distractions.
 No notifications from games.
-No temptation to "quickly check" Instagram.
+No temptation to "quickly check" social media.
 When study time ends, everything unlocks automatically.

 The result: a 30-minute assignment takes 30 minutes, not two hours.